SALES ORDER PROCESSING PROTOTYPE

 First, a few comments on the form itself.
 The prototype SOPS allows the Users, to select from three data content options – Incomplete Orders only (the default), Completed Orders and All Orders.
 The current selection is available in the window title, Incomplete Orders Only in the screen shot.
 The remaining screen data is fairly self-explanatory and is basic, given the prototypical nature of the application.
 The highlighted “Profiles” list box warrants serious consideration, however.
 It reflects the contents of the SalesOrderProfile table, which is actually updated by this form when data is changed and the list box refreshed.
 The list of Profiles completely classifies this interaction instance (transaction) in every characteristic relevant to the validation rules and the BPM task requirements.
 No User action was required during data entry.
 SOPS performs the Profile matching behind the scenes and this list of definitive characteristics is the immediate result.

-SOPS uses a business rule that any transaction more than 10 days within the system (calculated as today’s date less than the date received on the Order) meets the single criterion / profile attribute (in this instance) for the Overdue Orders profile and accordingly that profile is included in the list.
+SOPS uses a business rule that any transaction more than 10 days within the system (calculated as today’s date minus the date received on the Order, in days) meets the single criterion / profile attribute (in this instance) for the Overdue Orders profile and accordingly that profile is included in the list.
 Similarly this Order only contains one product, which is categorized as a Feline product and also food, so the appropriate profiles also appear because of the profile definition metadata.
 The specified client has a Customer Type of “Veterinarian” and a Trade Type of “Wholesale”, so those profiles show up also.
 As you can see, a lot of classification work is performed automatically by SOPS every time an Order is entered into the system.
 So once initial data entry is completed, SOPS already knows exactly how to validate and process every individual transaction.

 Of even more significance, though, is the effective encapsulation, within the profile metadata, of all the complex criteria testing, which typically is performed numerous places throughout flow diagrams or declarative specification or application code or some combination of the three.
 The profile attribute criteria is specified in one place and that controls the validation rules and the BPM logic throughout the complete application.
 Thus, all redundancy in logic specification is eliminated.
 SOPS currently only applies Interaction Profiling to the validation and BPM logic.
 However, the concept could easily be extended to cover anything that could be considered profile-related as opposed to Customer or Product specific.
 For example, SOPS allows a discount percentage to be applied at the Customer level.
 A profile-related discount structure could easily be implemented by adding a Discount percentage to the Profile table and applying both if they are present.
 SOPS does not have this functionality, but anything that makes sense to be Profile-related could be included, depending upon the business requirements.
 Again, another big advantage of the Interaction Profiling approach is that there is NO redundancy in the data.
 If all Retail, Large Box Store clients are to receive a rebate or promotional discount or whatever, the specification would be performed once only at the profile level and not, as would be necessary otherwise, by hard coding the logic wherever necessary, or updating every single Customer record with the limited duration promotional data, which would require considerably more manual effort.
 This is dynamic classification and re-classification, as required, by the Users themselves of their Client or Product base for any purpose whatsoever – a very powerful concept!